difli/build-your-own-rag-chatbot/README.md

 Now add multiple questions and you'll see these are redraw to the screen every time Streamlit reruns. 👍

 ## 7️⃣ Now for the cool part!
-Let's integrate with the OpenAI Chat Model 🤖
+Let's get familiar with Langflow 🤖

-Here we'll link back to the work we did using the Colab Notebook and integrate the question with a call to the OpenAI Chat Model.

 Remember that Streamlit reruns the code everytime a user interacts?
 Because of this we'll make use of data and resource caching in Streamlit so that a connection is only set-up once.
 We'll use `@st.cache_data()` and `@st.cache_resource()` to define caching. `cache_data` is typically used for data structures. `cache_resource` is mostly used for resources like databases.